Enteee/duckpond.ch/_drafts/pdml2flow.md

 ## Network Flows

 A network flow is a fuzzy term.
 Looking up [network flow in wikipedia](https://en.wikipedia.org/wiki/Traffic_flow_(computer_networking)) reflects this.
 Wikipedia quotes several RFCs[^1][^2][^3] and they all differ.
 But most of them share the aspect that a network flow is a set of packets having a set of attributes in common.
 The term emerged from the mathematical definition of a [flow network](https://en.wikipedia.org/wiki/Flow_network).
 This is something routing-guys at universities [^4] were looking at in order to design efficient routing algorithms.
 I didn't live back then but among the 10 or 20 people capable of building such networks, the flow was likely a well defined term.
 Later, with more sophisticated networks in place, companies wanted to have more control over what kind of traffic they are routing and how much of it.
 So they started building walls of fire [^5] and started shaping traffic ([QoS](https://en.wikipedia.org/wiki/Quality_of_service)).
-For this purpose a lot of proprietary mechanisms for flow control were developped in parallel, with the effect of washing out the term.
+For this purpose a lot of proprietary mechanisms for flow control were developed in parallel, with the effect of washing out the term.
 In the pdml2flow context we use a slightly different and more generic definition of a flow:

 > A flow $$ \Xi $$ (xi) is the set of all frames $$ f $$ which are equal for a set of attributes $$ A $$ and are all in a certain proximity $$ t $$ of each other.